SJTU-DMTai/RAG-CSM/README.md

-# RAG Context Selection with Contextual Influence Value
+# RAG-CSM
-Context selection is a technique designed to enhance RAG (Retrieval-Augmented Generation) performance by selectively retaining high-quality retrieved contexts while filtering out low-quality ones, thereby shielding the LLM generator from noisy and irrelevant information.
-The Contextual Influence (CI) value represents an innovative context quality metric that comprehensively considers three key aspects: query-awareness, list-awareness, and generator-awareness.
-Another advantage of context selection using CI values is its simplicity in configuration - it only requires preserving contexts with positive CI values, eliminating the need for task-specific hyperparameter tuning such as top-k (the number of selected contexts).
+This repo is the implementation of NeruIPS 2025 paper "[Influence Guided Context Selection for Effective Retrieval-Augmented Generation](https://openreview.net/pdf?id=ugaepulZyA)".
+This work proposes the Contextual Influence (CI) value for effective context selection, which comprehensively considers four key aspects: query-awareness, list-awareness, generator-awareness and configurarion-free.
+Since computing CI value is infeasible during inference, we propose CI surrogate model (CSM) for context selection.

 The code is based on the [FlashRAG benchmark](https://github.com/RUC-NLPIR/FlashRAG).